ivansible/devel/roles/dev-packer/README.md

 # ivansible.dev_packer

-Install HashiCorp Packer on Linux
+Install HashiCorp Packer and 3rd-party plugins on Linux:
+- vultr builder plugin
 If the host belongs to `permitted` group, this role will also checkout user's Packer templates.